ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 HTTP 500 Error
 ++++++++++++++
-These indicate an error has occured with the WinRM service.
+These indicate an error has occurred with the WinRM service.
 Some things to check for include:

 * Verify that the number of current open shells has not exceeded either